braze-inc/braze-docs/_includes/metrics.md

 {% endif %}

 {% if include.metric == "Choices Submitted" %}
-<i>Choices Submitted</i> is the total number of choices selected when the user clicks the submit button on the survey question page of a [simple survey]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/traditional/templates/simple_survey).
+<i>Choices Submitted</i> is the total number of choices selected when the user clicks the submit button on the survey question page of a <a href='https://braze.com/docs/user_guide/message_building_by_channel/in-app_messages/templates/simple_survey/'>simple survey</a>..
 {% endif %}

 {% if include.metric == "Click-to-Open Rate" %}
-<i>Click-to-Open Rate</i> is the percentage of delivered emails that have been opened by a single user or machine at least once, and is only available in the [Report Builder]({{site.baseurl}}/user_guide/data_and_analytics/reporting/report_builder/).
+<i>Click-to-Open Rate</i> is the percentage of delivered emails that have been opened by a single user or machine at least once, and is only available in the <a href='https://braze.com/docs/user_guide/data_and_analytics/reporting/report_builder/'>Report Builder</a>.
 {% endif %}

 {% if include.metric == "Confirmed Deliveries" %}
-<i>Confirmed Deliveries</i> are when the carrier has confirmed the SMS was delivered to the target phone number.
-As a Braze customer, deliveries are charged toward your SMS allotment.
+<i>Confirmed Deliveries</i> are when the carrier has confirmed the message was delivered to the target phone number.
 {% endif %}

 {% if include.metric == "Confidence" %}